jvedder/pbm_driver4/README.md

 # pdm_driver4

-KiCAD 7 project to test 4 copies of the PDM driver circuit.
+KiCAD 7 project to test 4 copies of the PBM driver circuit.

 MIT License